 This paper deals with recent debates on the impact of deregulation in the infocommunications industry, including new arguments promoting re-regulation based on institutional and other approaches (Richards, Foster and Kiedrowski, 2006; Alleman, 2005).
-While most of the contributions on the subject focus on wholesale markets, we explore the question of deregulation and re-regulation in retail markets by addressing the role played by consumer switching costs between differentiated products (see Klemperer, 1995, for an early survey on the literature on switching costs).
+While most of the contributions on the subject focus on wholesale markets, retail price control and access prices, we explore the question of deregulation and re-regulation by addressing the role played by consumer switching costs (see Farrell and Klemperer, 2007, for the most recent and comprehensive survey on consumer switching costs) between Internet service providers (hereafter ISP) and their Internet connexion technologies.
+Unlike the common wisdom these costs are likely to be high in broadband Internet thus raising the question of self-regulation as the most profitable means of market functioning.
 In this paper, switching costs include transaction costs, contractual (artificial) costs, and technological costs.
-The approach will thus be different from an institutional approach \hat{a} la Williamson (1975, 1985, 2005), yet complementary in the attempt to measure costs specific to the relationship between buyers and suppliers, such as in Wang (2003), Wallis and North (1986), Ménard and Shirley (2005).
+The approach will thus be different from an institutional approach \hat{a} la Williamson (1975, 1985, 2005), yet complementary in the attempt to emphasise the costs created by relationship-specific assets for a buyer who changes suppliers (Spulber, 1999, Ch.
+3; Farrell and Shapiro, 1988), and to measure them such as in Wang (2003), Wallis and North (1986).

-Empirical and econometric evidence in retail markets of several network industries suggest the existence of significant consumer switching costs.
-Their effect on the decision by firms to sell incompatible products is well understood.
-Only a few economic studies have shown the potential impact of those costs on the introduction and choice by consumers between alternative innovative technologies, however (Gerlach, 2004; Beggs, 1989 and see the references therein).
+Empirical and econometric evidence in retail markets of several network industries opened up to competition where buyers and sellers bind themselves by contract suggest the existence of significant consumer switching costs.
+Their effect on the decision by firms to sell differentiated products is well understood (see e.g. Gerlach, 2004 and the references therein).
+Only a few economic studies have shown the potential impact of those costs on the introduction and choice by consumers between ISPs and innovative Internet connexion technologies, however.

 Our objective in this paper is to study this impact, more particularly with regard to the roles of regulation and competition policies based on evidence in the innovative broadband Internet retail markets.
 As regard empirical evidences in France and in other European countries there is a strong adoption of Internet but technological inertia favours the dominance of a single technology, Digital Subscriber line (hereafter DSL) that is the technology offered by the incumbents that also occupied a dominant position in related markets (fixed and mobile telephony).
-We focus on broadband Internet in France where the incumbent still dominates the market both in terms of the shares of serviced customers and technology supplied, namely DSL.
+We decided to focus on broadband Internet in France as a case in point where one firm, France Telecom, still dominates the market both in terms of the shares of serviced customers and technology supplied, namely DSL.